oakgroup/android-bhf-doctors/README.md

-# Android NHS Doctors app
+# Android BHF Doctors app

+Use as template